 The final polish is done using a piece of leather or felt and some liquid polish.
 If you have not used a spoon before, I recommend starting with a medium grit and working up to fine grit.
 Usually, you want to use a lower-viscosity oil stick.
 Rub firmly with the felt/leather between your fingers, and then apply a few drops of the oil stick to the spoon’s surface.
 Rub gently on both sides with your fingers to ensure it is evenly applied.
 You must let it dry for a day or two before using it.

 Once your spoon is polished and ready to be used, it is time to add some design and personality to it.
 A brass spoon can have many different designs on it.

 The first way is by using a method called electroforming.
-Basically what you do is use electrical current to coat something with the metal you want.
+You use electrical current to coat something with the metal you want.

-The second main way of decorating spoons is through engraving blades.
+The second primary way of decorating spoons is through engraving blades.
 The blades are used to carve designs into the spoon.
-You can also add different colors of enamel paint to your brass spoon or knife.
+You can add different enamel paint colours to your brass spoon or knife.

 - Grain and Sheen: Teak Oil versus Danish Oil Uncovered - January 10, 2024

 - The Cherry on Top: Crafting the Perfect Cutting Board - January 9, 2024

 - Polyurethane Water-Based vs Oil-Based: Choosing the Right Finish - January 8, 2024